-A little story for your Sunday afternoon.
-I'm not much for hibernating, I start to feel a bit claustrophobic, my imagination shackled and withering.
+A little story for your Monday morning.
+I'm not much for hibernating, I start to feel a bit claustrophobic, my imagination shackled and withering (insert dramatic sigh).
 So my children have followed me in my winter walks- determined excursions with the point of finding beauty and fresh air.
 My oldest is full of adventure and curiosity and nature is an excellent educator.
 It warmed up a bit this week which meant my littlest could walk, instead of being carried in our Ergo.
 The cuteness was almost too much to bear!

 On our way home K found a pinecone.
 "Wook Mommy!
 A baby pinecone!